jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

 ----------------------------------

 As a developer you want to use our source installation.
-For this reason we wrote a ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs and updates them on demand.
+For this reason we wrote the ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs and updates them on demand.
 More documentation about it can be found at

 -  https://github.com/cloudmesh/cloudmesh-installer